haapjari/haapjari/README.md

 ### Content in my Repositories

-- `tutorial` - Prefix indicates that this is a Project Work, which Uses a Tutorial (More Information on Description or Repositories README.md)
+- `tutorial` - Prefix indicates that this is a Project Work, which Uses a Tutorial.
+Details in Description or README.md.
 - `notes` - Prefix indicates that this repository contains Notes from either Course or Book.
-(More Information on Description or Repositories README.md)
+Details in Description or README.md.
 - `university` - Prefix indicates that this repository contains University Work.
-(More Information on Description or Repositories README.md)
+Details in Description or README.md.
 - Repositories without Prefixes are personal projects.
 I am currently in progress of learning new technologies, so not alot here right now.